 It may have been that she’d inherited the money and it was a one off, but this was never explored in the programme at all.

-So Annie didn’t feel like a normal 20 something and buying land and self building a large house, without a mortgage, feels completely unrealistic for most of us.
+So Annie didn’t feel like a normal 20 something.
+Buying land and self building a large house, without a mortgage, feels completely unrealistic for most of us.

 So I’ve ruled out moving to a boat, and land is too expensive to buy, unless we move to another part of the UK.